tsani/jerrington.me/pages/beli.md

   `a1`, `a2`, etc. This way the user can see in the file what the hole number is.

+  Update (2018-03-19): this feature is implemented and awaiting another PR to be merged before I can send a PR for this.
+The Emacs mode has also been updated to allow using hole names instead of numbers.
+Beluga, when generating new holes, does not currently generate names for them, but this is planned for later.
+  We opted for disallowing hole names that are not valid Beluga identifiers, so `?0` is illegal (a lexing error).
+In fact, we add a new lexical category HOLE, which is a question mark followed by a valid identifier.
+  Named holes are still numbered, so if a file contains three holes, with the second one being named, and the others being anonymous, the third hole is still hole number three.

+* `beluga-load`, when used internally, affects the current buffer.

+  Currently when `beluga-load` is called internally, e.g. because of a split, it spawns an interactive prompt for selecting the file to load.
+I think it's safe to assume that when doing a split, we're already in the right buffer, so this should be skipped.

 * Commands automatically start the interactive mode

   (This is low-hanging fruit.)